+Within deep learning methods, a wide spectrum of autoencoder-based approaches were designed to deal with the anomaly detection problem.
+The most efficient are those based on convolutional, fully connected, and LSTM layers, or a combination of them in single model.
+Alternative methods are based on adversarial techniques \cite{USAD} as well as variational autoencoders \cite{lstm-vae} Other recent and very promising trends include autoencoders based on Graph Neural Networks \cite{graph-nn}, GAN-based architectures \cite{zhou}, supervised classification models \cite{nasa-lstm} and ensemble autoencoders \cite{garg}.
+In this context, one important problem is the identification of a suitable and optimized architecture for a given dataset, in a fully automated way.
 Neuroevolution is a form of artificial intelligence that uses evolutionary approaches to find efficient neural networks.
-The most popular forms of neuroevolution algorithms are NEAT \cite{NEAT}, HyperNEAT \cite{stanley}, coDeepNEAT \cite{neuro_evolving} other solutions described in the literature \cite{faber2021}.
+The most popular forms of neuroevolution algorithms are NEAT \cite{NEAT}, HyperNEAT \cite{stanley} and coDeepNEAT \cite{neuro_evolving}.
 The presented approach is an enhancement and improvement of the work in \cite{faber2021}.
-The solution presented in \cite{faber2021} is partially based on the coDeepNEAT algorithm which is used for learning deep neural architectures.
 The approach presented in \cite{faber2021} consists of two populations.
-The first is the model's population from which new single models are evolved by genetic operators.
+The first is the model's population from which single model is evolved by genetic operators.
 The second is the subgroup population, which is needed to form the subsets of sensors.
-Finally the algorithm sets up the ensemble model from optimised architectures based on the bagging technique.
-The fitness during search is the sum of F1 scores from the training dataset and from the random reduced validation dataset.
+Finally, the algorithm sets up the ensemble model from optimised architectures based on the bagging technique.
+The fitness during the search is the sum of F1 scores from the training dataset and from the random reduced validation dataset.
 This work presents improvements for presented multi-level neuroevolution.
 The one novelty of the proposed enhancements is that the subgroup models in each ensemble solution can be evolved independently.
-The next extension is fast non gradient fine tuning of the learnt network topology.
+The next enhancement is fast non gradient fine-tuning of the learnt network topology.
 In previous work the subgroup search was run on initial base models to form optimal subgroups with subset of sensors and then the evolution of the model was run.
 The sub-models in single ensemble solution were all the same during the search process.
-The modified protocol presented in this work allows the inclusion of different models in each ensemble architecture.
+The modified protocol presented in this work allows the inclusion of different models in single ensemble architecture.
 The case study upon which the presented approach is tested is multivariate anomaly detection.
-The base deep learning models are those which achieve the best results on well-known anomaly-detection benchmarks.
-These are mainly autoencoders based on LSTM layers, convolutional or fully connected sequences of layers.
+The base deep learning models are those which achieve the best results on well-known anomaly detection benchmarks.
+These are mainly autoencoders based on LSTM layers, convolutional or fully connected sequence of layers.
 These can have a wide variety of enhancements and form variational, denoise, adversarial autoencoders or by a discriminator as an additional verification module be a GAN-based autoencoder.
-Recently, we have also been able to observe promising results using deep graph neural networks in anomaly detection \cite{graph-nn}.
-The work shows that the described improved multi-level neuroevolution search can learn deep ensemble autoencoders that can outperform all existing solutions including graph neural networks.
-The paper is organised as follows.
-The second section describes related works.
-The third section presents the neuroevolution approach with the main improvements.
-The next section concerns learnt models and results.
-Finally, the conclusions and future works are formulated.
+The work shows that the described improved multi-level neuroevolution search can learn deep ensemble autoencoders that can outperform all existing solutions including graph neural networks and GAN-based autoencoders.